-The Candidate's Statement is confidential until after the expiration of the filing period, August 9, 2024, 5:00 p.m., or in the event that a contest's filing period is extended, August 14, 2024, 5:00 p.m.Copies of all Candidates' Statements will be available for public inspection at the Registrar of Voters' office and on its website for 10 days prior to being submitted for printing. §§ 13311, 13313
+The Candidate's Statement is confidential until after the expiration of the filing period, March 14, 2025, 5:00 p.m.
+Copies of all Candidates' Statements will be available for public inspection at the Registrar of Voters' office and on its website for 10 days prior to being submitted for printing. §§ 13311, 13313